The Honored

 "You are definitely more trouble," the changeling was saying, "than we had anticipated.
 We will no longer permit your interference in our affairs."
 He held out his hand to Bashir, palm forward and stepped closer still.

 Bashir's eyes moved from the changeling's eyes to his hand.
 Why me? he wondered.
 I'm not the only one fighting you.
 But he didn't ask.
 This changeling was not in a talking mood.
-The last one he'd had any significant involvement with had kept him alive, perferring to torment him.
+The last one he'd had any significant involvement with had kept him alive, preferring to torment him.
 This one had no such desires.
 And why like this?

 "Why not just shoot me?" he asked, his voice just above a whisper.